-Sensory issues often creates a picky eater.
+Sensory issues often create a picky eater.
 For parents of picky eaters, the main goal is to expose the child to new foods and increase their food selection.

 1. Don’t Pressure

 Since food aversions are often the result of sensory issues related to autism, intermixing foods together should be reduced.
 For recipes such as casseroles, there are many ingredients in one dish.
 These types of recipes could make an autistic child feel overwhelmed by multiple ingredients mixed together.
-This can lead to sensory overload for the child.
+Sensory overload in autism for children is real.

-The best way to keep food sensory overload at bay is by avoiding mixing foods especially disliked foods with a liked item.
+The best way to minimize food sensory overload is by avoiding mixing foods especially disliked foods with a liked item.
 For instance, if your child dislikes sausage, but loves spaghetti.
-Don’t intermix spaghetti with bits of sausage.
+Don’t combine spaghetti with bits of sausage.
 This will cause a child with autism to dislike both the new food item and the liked food item.

 Another way to look at not intermixing foods is to not try and ‘hide’ or ‘disguise’ the food in hopes your child won’t notice and eat it.

 To introduce new foods to expand your child’s food variety, try pairing a new food with a favorite food item.
-However, this doesn’t mean you need to intermix the foods together to hide the new ingredient.
+However, this doesn’t mean you need to combine the foods to hide the new ingredient.

 Set an example by showing your child that the new food item tastes yummy.
 This is a simple trick to introducing new food items for children with food aversions.
 While it does not work immediately, your child will come to understand that you too have more food options that you like as well.
 Eventually, seeing you eat the new food may help your child eat it!